abilian/abilian-developer-guide/design-architecture.rst

 SOLID & GRASP
 -------------

-A solid grasp (or "SOLID GRASP", see below) of object oriented techniques is expected to work on the Abilian project.
+A solid grasp (or "SOLID GRASP", see below) of object-oriented techniques is expected to work on the Abilian project.

 SOLID means: